 Bed Bug Heat Treatment?

 Bed bug heat treatment is a natural and eco-friendly way of eliminating, well, bed bugs.
 This certainly fits the need of homeowners with children or business owners to prevent chemical contamination into their goods.

 This treatment can also eliminate bugs in all stages, from eggs to the adult stage.

 To conduct a heat treatment, special equipment which will heat the target area is needed.
 The process will be done simultaneously in an infested area.
 The whole process might take up to 6 to 9 hours to make sure that heat reached the deepest point of each room.

 Bed bugs naturally can not stand the heat that reached 122°F. Most providers exceed this limit up to 135°F or 145°F.

-Once the treatment starts, the technician will begin monitoring the heat-raising heat with the help of wireless temperature sensors or the traditional thermostat.
+Once the treatment starts, the technician will begin monitoring the heat-raising with the help of wireless temperature sensors or the traditional thermostat.
 Most of the time, a building or room will only need one-time treatment, but it depends on the severity or number of rooms treated in some cases.